 In accordance with our Audit Committee charter, our Audit Committee is responsible for reviewing and approving the terms and conditions of all related party transactions.
 Our Audit Committee also reviews and approves our Audit Committee Report included in the Proxy Statement.
 In determining whether to approve or ratify a related party transaction, the Audit Committee takes into account, among other factors it deems appropriate, whether the transaction is on terms no less favorable to us than terms generally available from an unrelated person under the same or similar circumstances, and the extent of the related person's interest in the transaction.
-An Audit Committee member cannot participate in any approval or ratification of a related party transaction in which such member is a related person, other than to provide all material information regarding the transaction to the Audit Committee.
+An Audit Committee member cannot participate in any approval or ratification of a related party transaction regarding the transaction to the Audit Committee.